 Another way to preserve your documents is to scan them into an electronic format that can be kept on a CD or external hard drive.
 There are also many websites today that offer online data backup services, which provide an “off-site” source to store your digital documents so that you can easily retrieve them with an Internet connection in case your originals and your external hard drive are destroyed.

-The following is a list of some documents you may want to include in your “Safeguarded Documents” file:
+It’s important to have a “Safeguarded Documents” file where you can store important documents.
+Here’s a list of some documents that you may want to include in that file:

-If the worst does happen, a great tip is to freeze wet documents and photos as soon as possible (mold begins to grow in 48 hours) until a determination can be made if it is possible to restore them.
-It is also possible to get copies of your last 7 years of tax return information from the IRS by filling out form 4506, but it will cost you $57 per copy.
+In case of any emergency, it’s best to freeze wet documents and photos as soon as possible (mold begins to grow in 48 hours) until you can determine if it is possible to restore them.
+You can get copies of your last 7 years of tax return information from the IRS by filling out form 4506 but it will cost you $57 per copy.